 There are many misconceptions regarding the reporting of rental income and the deductions allowable when calculating the taxable profit.
 One of the most common misconceptions relates to mortgage repayments and the belief that capital mortgage repayments can be included in rental accounts.
 This can result in rental profits either being understated or not being reported at all.

-If you have a capital repayment mortgage on a rental property, it is only the interest element of your mortgage payments that is included in the rental accounts; any proportion that relates to repayment of capital is disallowed.
+If you have a capital repayment mortgage on a rental property, it is only the interest element of your mortgage payments that can be claimed, and then only as a tax credit at 20%; any part that relates to repayment of capital is disallowed.